davmels/Georgian-Homonym-Disambiguation/README.md

 For more specific details you can read my article, also listed in the repository.

-For downloading pre-trained transformer models visit my <a href="https://huggingface.co/davmel">huggingface.</a>
+For downloading pre-trained transformer model visit my <a href="https://huggingface.co/davmel/ka_homonym_disambiguation">huggingface.</a>
 ## Dataset
 At this point I've considered only the homonym: "ბარი" and it's different grammatical forms obtaining 7522 sentences.